Parental Alienation in Arizona

-Another type of parental gatekeeping occurs when a parent makes false allegations of abuse or neglect against the other parent or accuse them of having substance abuse or mental health disorders during the divorce process in Arizona.
+Another parental gatekeeping happens when a parent makes false allegations of abuse or neglect against the other parent or accuse them of having substance abuse or mental health disorders during the divorce process in Arizona.
 When some parents begin to realize the court will most often favor shared parenting and mandated frequent and regular contact between the child and both parents, a gatekeeper parent will do whatever it takes to keep their child or children from the other parent.

 It is a good idea to understand some gatekeepers who feel the Court orders were not in their favor will step up their alienation efforts.
-One of the most common excuses for not complying with the order is “she doesn’t want to see you and is refusing to go visit with you”.
-This tactic is used to accomplish one of two things: (1) get back in court to litigate the issues again or (2) simply delay the other parent from developing a regular relationship with their child.
+One of the most common excuses for not complying with the order is “she doesn’t want to see you and is refusing to go visit with you.”
+This tactic is used to accomplish one of two things: (1) get back in court to litigate the issues again or (2) just delay the other parent from developing a regular relationship with their child.